 Oakland Chapter 7 Bankruptcy Attorney

-Contact us at (408) 465-4472 for Free Consultation!
+Contact Us at (408) 465-4472 for Free Consultation!

-At The Fuller Law Firm, PC, our bankruptcy attorney serving Oakland has helped many clients become debt-free.
+At The Fuller Law Firm, PC, our chapter 7 bankruptcy attorney serving Oakland has helped many clients become debt-free.
 If you are considering Chapter 7 bankruptcy in pursuit of financial freedom, you can benefit from the legal guidance we offer.
 Contact our firm for effective representation through your Chapter 7 filing.
 Our services are available in Spanish, Cantonese, Mandarin, and Persian.

 Contact us or call (408) 465-4472 for a free initial consultation with Chapter 7 attorneys in Oakland.
 We have offices in San Jose and Salinas as well.